beeryt/mastery_challenge/README.md

 # mastery_challenge

 Welcome to the Mastery Challenge, a program designed to showcase your abilities and challenge you to learn something new.
-To begin log in above.

-Here I will store the projectes I have completed.

-This shows I can use the basics of git version control system.

-Branches and merging are a breeze!